serverless/event-gateway/README.md

 ## Quick Start

-### Example projects
+### Getting Started

-Looking for some examples to get started?
+Looking for an example to get started?
 The easiest way to use the Event Gateway is with the [`serverless-event-gateway-plugin`](https://github.com/serverless/serverless-event-gateway-plugin) with the Serverless Framework.
-Below are a few walkthrough examples:

-- To use custom events to allow for asynchronous, decoupled communication between services, check out [this example](./examples/crm-service) on updating your CRM service whenever a new user is created in your Users service.
-- For using Event Gateway as an API Gateway to tie together hundreds of functions across multiple services, look at [this example](./examples/users-service) for deploying a REST-like Users service with standard CRUD endpoints.

-To use these examples, you'll need a running instance of the Event Gateway.
-Check out the different methods below.
+Check out the [**Getting Started Example**](https://github.com/serverless/event-gateway-getting-started) to deploy your first service to the Event Gateway.

 ---

+## Running the Event Gateway

 ### Hosted version